 LEFT TURN FROM TWO-WAY ROAD INTO ONE-WAY ROAD:

 Approach the turn from the right half of the roadway closest to the center.
 Make the turn before you reach the center of the intersection and turn into the left lane of the road you enter.
 See the example below.

 LEFT TURN FROM TWO-WAY ROAD INTO FOUR-LANE HIGHWAY:

 Do not try a U-turn on a highway unless absolutely necessary.
-If you must turn around, use a parking lot, driveway or other area, and, if possible, re-enter the roadway going forward, not backing up.
+If you must turn around, use a parking lot, driveway or other area, and, if possible, enter the roadway as you move forward, not backing up.

 To make a three-point turn: